sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

   3: { b <= a mod b; a <= b; next(4) }
 ```

+At the time of writing, it is unclear if such a swap optimization can be
+directly implemented in FuTIL since it requires analyzing program paths and
+preserving their functionality.

 ### Conclusion

 We presented the design and implementation of `miniHLS`, a tool for constructing